 Boothbay Harbor Area Activities for Everyone

-Our treasured in-town location provides a relaxing vacation with a quick two-minute walk to local attractions and activities including restaurants, shops, art galleries, the famous footbridge across inner harbor, and the waterfront.
-Plan ahead with the suggestions and links of things to do in and around town below, and check the Chamber of Commerce calendar for scheduled events during your stay.
+Our treasured in-town location provides a relaxing vacation with a quick one-minute walk to local attractions and activities including restaurants, shops, art galleries, the famous footbridge across inner harbor, and the waterfront.
+Plan ahead with the suggestions and links of things to do in and around town below and our on-site concierge services will help you plan your day.
 We also maintain a bulletin board of current activities to reference at your convenience.

 A dozen boat excursions depart from the piers at the bottom of our hill.